 - Open-ended art projects offer children freedom to problem solve, draw conclusions and try new ideas.
 Thus, opening their minds to out of the box solutions.

-- Children gain deeper understanding of their environment when they work on math art projects.
+- Children gain deeper understanding of their environment and critical thinking skills when they work on math art projects.
 Concepts like symmetry, space, shapes are easier to comprehend when learned through art.

-A few Math Art projects you would love to try out:
+Math Art Projects Your Kids will love to try out:

 1. Origami: Origami is a Japanese art form of folding paper into different shapes.
 A simple sheet of paper can be transformed into a 3D object using this technique.
 Children benefit from origami art as it requires them to visualize and comprehend.
 Complex math concepts like proportions, symmetry, geometry can be easily taught through this art.